Sasha7701/travel-blog/plan.md

 ### 1. Portfolio
 A place to show off previous projects and showcase development skills

-* Each project has an image and an animated gif for a visual representation of functionality
+* Each project should have an image and an animated gif for a visual representation of functionality

 * A description of each project with links to either github or heroku

 ### 2. Blog